 There are many forms of assistance for hard-of-hearing persons.
 Assistive-listening devices can be helpful, such as flashing lights and vibrators, but are not permanent solutions nor help in all cases, such as heavy sleeping.

 Hearing people, such as family members or friends, can also be supportive.
 However, this can rob many deaf or hard-of-hearing persons of an independent life, creating a dependence-responsibility relationship.

-What is the most successful way to bring persons with hearing loss into the mainstream?
+What is the most successful way to bring persons with hearing loss comfort, safety, and independence?
 Hearing Dogs.